 B-CC IWLA CAMPGROUND

 The B-CC IWLA Conservation Farm covers over 623 acres with a large section designated for primitive tent camping.
 The camping area is covered with a thick tree-top canopy and substantial ground cover that provides privacy for three distinct campsites.
-Located up a steep footpath about 200 to 300 yards from the parking area, the campsites are accessible only on foot.
+Located up a steep footpath about 100 yards from the parking area, the campsites are accessible only by foot.
 Motor vehicles cannot enter the camping area.
-There is no electricity, and the campsites share a single pit latrine and a hand pump for drinking-water.
+These are primitive campsites.
+There is no electricity and the campsites share a single pit latrine and a hand pump or creek for water.
+Camping water filter is required or carry in water.
 Campers must remove their own trash.

 Maps of the Farm can be downloaded from the home page of this web site.